 How to store leftovers

 - Store in slices: Slice the remaining coconut bread into ½" -¾" thick slices and wrap them individually in plastic wrap.
 Place all the slices into a zip top bag and freeze to enjoy as you want.
+When you are ready to eat, simple take out one slice of this delicious bread and toast it until warmed through.
+Enjoy with your morning coffee or as a treat before bed.

-When melting butter, do it in 10 second increments.
-Stop melting when there is still some solid bits just swirl the melted butter around it to help the last bit melt.
 This means you don’t have to wait for super hot butter to cool down before you fold it in the batter and you are less likely to have butter splatter in your microwave.

 Looking for other recipes that straddle the line between breakfast and dessert?
 Check these out: